Windz-GameDev/Recommendation-Systems-Research/README.md

 2. **Stratified Train-Test Split with Ranking Metrics**: Uses 75/25 split to evaluate NDCG, MAP, Precision, Recall.

 3. **Stratified Train-Test Split with Rating Metrics**: Uses 75/25 split to evaluate RMSE, MAE, R², Explained Variance.
+(Note: we don't focus on predicting the exact rating scores, but rather the best overall ordering of the recommendations)

 4. **Combined Evaluation**: Performs both ranking and rating metrics evaluation.